gvogety/udacity-carnd-behavioral-cloning/writeup_report.md

 To combat overfitting, I introduced Dropout layers.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+Here is the [Video](https://github.com/gvogety/udacity-carnd-behavioral-cloning/blob/master/video.mp4).
+Additional videos are available [here](https://github.com/gvogety/udacity-carnd-behavioral-cloning/tree/master/video).
 Driving at high speeds (more than 20) is not reliable.
-With more training data or with training with speed also (as opposed to just steering angle), better results can be achieved at higher speeds.
+With more training data or training with speed also (as opposed to just steering angle), better results can be achieved at higher speeds.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes.
+The final model architecture (model.py lines 124-170) consisted of a convolution neural network with the following layers and layer sizes.

-Here is a visualization of the architecture.
+Here is a summary of the architecture.

 ![alt text][image1]